opentelekomcloud-docs/enterprise-dashboard/umn/source/howto.rst

   There is a bug in grafana (see https://github.com/grafana/grafana/pull/61927) which doesn't let you edit queries anymore.
-To solve this problem you need to go to the datasource select the same datasource again and then the query editor should appear again.
+To solve this problem you need to go to the datasource, select the same datasource again and then the query editor should appear again.

 Switch Organizations